taylorlapeyre/tdo/README.md

-#### Tdo
+#### tdo

-Tdo is an extremely simple task manager for the command line.
+tdo is an extremely simple task manager for the command line.

 #### Usage